AWS Database Services Cheat Sheet – RDS, DynamoDB, Aurora

 • Multi-tenant Applications

-• DB cluster does not have a public IP address and can be accessed only from within a VPC based on the VPC service.
+• can be accessed from within a VPC based on the VPC service, and also supports public accessibility.

 Aurora Serverless Architecture